unChaz/sci-fi-5e/srd/monsters/monsters.md

 **Challenge** 1/2 (100 XP)

-**_Magic Resistance_**.
-The satyr has advantage on saving throws against spells and other tek effects.
+**_Tek Resistance_**.
+The satyr has advantage on saving throws against tek skills and other tek effects.

 **Actions**